puppetlabs/puppetlabs-postgresql/README.md

 #### postgresql_psql

-Enables Puppet to run psql statements.
+Enables Puppet to run `psql` statements.

 ##### `command`

 Required.

-Specifies the SQL command to execute via psql.
+Specifies the SQL command to execute via `psql`.

 ##### `cwd`

-Specifies the working directory under which the psql command should be executed.
+Specifies the working directory under which the `psql` command should be executed.

-Default value: '/tmp'.
+Default value: `/tmp`.

 ##### `db`